Ryan-Yanlong/Ryan-Yanlong.github.io/_pages/about.md

 Hi!
 I’m **Yanlong Zhao (赵衍龙)**, a researcher focusing on **AI for Science** and **Geometric Machine Learning**.
 My work sits at the intersection of machine learning and biomedical knowledge graphs, with a particular interest in building models that are both predictive and mechanistically interpretable.
 I am currently working under the supervision of [**Prof. Ren Wang**](https://wangren09.github.io/) and [**Prof. Can Chen**](https://tarheels.live/canc/), focusing on AI-driven methods for biomedical discovery and biological network modeling.

-## Hobbies

-Outside of my research, I enjoy photography and alpine skiing⛷️.
-I am passionate about [photography](/photography/) and work with both digital and film formats.

 ## Research interests
 - Graph Neural Networks for Biological Networks
 - Agent AI for Science

-## Current projects (selected)
+## Selected Projects
-- **MuSHIN**: Hypergraph-based unsupervised learning for metabolic gap-filling and reaction prediction in genome-scale metabolic models.
+- **MuSHIN**: A hypergraph-based framework for metabolic gap-filling and reaction prediction in genome-scale metabolic models, integrating biochemical structure and network context.
-- **DREAM-GNN**: Multimodal graph learning for drug–disease association prediction.
+- **DREAM-GNN**: A multimodal graph learning framework for drug–disease association prediction that combines molecular, biological, and textual representations.

+## News
+- **2026** — **MuSHIN**: *A multi-way SMILES-based hypergraph inference network for metabolic model reconstruction* published in *Communications Biology*.
+[Paper](https://www.nature.com/articles/s42003-026-09761-1)
+- **2025** — **DREAM-GNN**: *Dual-route embedding-aware graph neural networks for drug repositioning* published in *Briefings in Bioinformatics*.
+[Paper](https://academic.oup.com/bib/article/26/5/bbaf555/8303423)

 ---

-### Updates
-- **(Published)** MuSHIN: A multi-way SMILES-based hypergraph inference network for metabolic model reconstruction - [Paper](https://www.nature.com/articles/s42003-026-09761-1)
-- Dual-route embedding-aware graph neural networks for drug repositioning — published in *Briefings in Bioinformatics* (2025).
-[Paper](https://academic.oup.com/bib/article/26/5/bbaf555/8303423)
+## Hobbies

+Outside of my research, I enjoy photography and alpine skiing⛷️.
+I am passionate about [photography](/photography/) and work with both digital and film formats.